KEY MESSAGES of the Primary PE Curriculum

 Providing activities equally suitable for boys and girls

 In SS.
 Michael and Peter JNS we are focused on implementing the PE curriculum to its fullest.
 Our aim is to make Physical Education fun, enjoyable, diverse and as educational as possible.
+All classes are taught at least 5 different PE strands (Aquatics, Athletics, Games, Gymnastics, Dance and Outdoor and Adventure) every year.

 We are continuing to work on improving our fundamental movement skills.
-Check out some of the boys and girls work on jumping for height and jumping for distance in our jumping station.
+Check out some of the boys and girls work on jumping for height and jumping for distance at our jumping station.
 We have been mastering the skill of jumping over the past 6 weeks!

 All our children are provided with 1 hour of scheduled PE a week where 5/6 strands of the PE curriculum are taught throughout the year using the PSSI lessons plans and the FMS program.